sumanzico/sampleEditorxx/README.md

 ### `npm install`

-downloads a package and it's dependencies for this app
+downloads the packages and dependencies for this app

 ### `npm start`